The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and

 When focusing on the inner region of the Milky Way analogue ($R_\mathrm{2D} < 3.6\,\mathrm{kpc}$ and $\vert Z\vert < 1.3\,\mathrm{kpc}$), we also find a multi-modal metallicity distribution (see Fig.~\ref{fig:fe_h_histogram_inner_galaxy}a).
 The distribution is overall shifted to higher [Fe/H] values than the Milky Way by $\sim+0.3\,\mathrm{dex}$ compared to the measurements in the Milky Way bulge (see above).
 Taking this into account, we would expect the accreted stars to contribute mainly to the peak around $\sim-0.8$.
 We can confirm this when selecting the accreted stars of the simulation (golden in Fig.~\ref{fig:fe_h_histogram_inner_galaxy}a and zoomed in vertically for better visibility in Fig.~\ref{fig:fe_h_histogram_inner_galaxy}b).
 What strikes us here is the limited contribution of accreted stars to the inner galaxy (only $2\,\mathrm{\%}$

-The question therefore arises, if we perhaps have not actually found the core of the \textit{GSE} progenitors yet, since they are so well hidden in the centre of our Galaxy.
+The question therefore arises, if we perhaps have not actually observed a significant fraction of the core of the \textit{GSE} progenitor yet, since it is so well hidden in the centre of our Galaxy.
 While focussing on a larger metallicity-range in the metal-poor inner bulge, we note that \citet{Lucey2022} only found a small number and percentage of stars with accretion-like, sub-solar [Al/Fe] and [Mn/Fe] in their sample (see their Figs.~7 and 8).
 Such stars certainly should be followed up to identify if they are part of the accreted population of the \textit{GSE} \citep[see also][]{Kunder2025}.

 An observation that has previously been debated as a potential finding of the core of the last major merger of the Milky Way was the Heracles substructure \citep{Horta2021}, with some of the lowest energies of accreted stars found so far.
 While some researchers have argued that its seemingly distinct separation from the \textit{GSE} in the $L_Z$ vs. $E$ could have been caused by bar interactions \citep{Dillamore2025}, our findings from the simulation suggest that its metallicity (relative to the \textit{GSE}) is in fact too low to be part of the same system.
 We thus agree with \citet{Horta2021} that this system is likely a separate accretion event within the Milky Way.